McTavishLab/R_OpenTree_tutorials/_episodes/05-supporting-trees.md

 You will have to drop the unwanted taxa from the supporting studies if you just want the parts that belong to the subtree.

-Moreover, the tip labels have different taxon names in the source trees and the synthetic subtrees.
+Moreover, the tip labels have different taxon names in the source trees and the OpenTree synthetic subtrees.
 I you go to the browser, you can access original tips and matched tips, but R drops that info.
 We would have to standardize them with TNRS before trying to subset, and that takes some time and often visual inspection.

 <br/>